Boost immune system during pregnancy with a well-balanced diet

 Washing your hands frequently prevents germs like bacteria and other microbes from invading your body.
 Hence, it is crucial to wash hands for both your and your baby’s health.
 Illness during pregnancy can lead to preterm labor.
 So, always wash your hands thoroughly with soap by scrubbing properly for at least 15-30 seconds.
 Take care to clean your fingertips and thumb to avoid entry of germs.

 Apart from following these tips, it is equally important to reduce your stress.
 Stress can hamper your body’s ability to fight infections, especially during pregnancy.
 Doing meditation and breathing practices under expert guidance can relieve you of stress.
 However, if you are not keeping well, reach out to experienced gynecologists on Bajaj Finserv Health.
-Book an online doctor consultation within minutes and get yourself checked from the comfort of your home.
+Book an online doctor consultation within minutes & clear away all your doubts.
 This way, you can relax and experience your beautiful journey of pregnancy!